Denzil77777/TDPECV/README.md

 Hoorah!!
 You have a successful installation of Terraform.  ✅

-## However, now try this to test and configure Terraform in MS- Windows from any given prompt.
+## Please follow the below steps in a view to, test and configure Terraform in MS- Windows from any given prompt.

 - From the Command Prompt, Change into a different directory using CD C:/(directory name)
 - Type terraform and press Enter key.
 Now you not see the results as above)